 I’ve considered the best way to navigate Sicily and explore places of interest.
 You don’t need a car in Pozzallo.
-For other parts of the island, you can rent a car or bike or take a ferry, bus, or train.
+For other parts of the island, you can rent a car, bike, or take a ferry, bus, or train.
 There are multiple daily departures.
 Ferries are costly but buses inexpensive and reliable.
 Figuring out the schedule and pickup and drop off points is the hard part.

 Buildings in Modica Alta “almost climb the rocks of the mountain”.